geodeepak/Seismolive/Installation-on-Linux-via-Apt-Repository.md

 sudo apt-get remove python-obspy
 ```

-Starting with ObsPy 0.10.0 support for Python3 will be introduced.
+Starting with ObsPy 0.10.0 support for Python3 was introduced.
 For newer Debian (starting with "jessie") and Ubuntu (starting with "trusty") releases, `python3-obspy` package will be available.
 Furthermore data and image files only needed to run ObsPy's test suites will be moved to a separate package `python-obspy-dbg` which can be opted-out when installing with e.g. `aptitude install -R python-obspy`.